 THE FUTURE OF POTATO PRODUCTION

 Symposia about the food chain, sustainability and innovation

-The Bildtse Potato Weeks 2018 will be officially launched with two symposia about farming in generaland the future of farming.
+The Bildtse Potato Weeks 2018 will be officially launched with a symposium about the future of potato production.
 Various speakers from home and abroad will be giving their vision about themes suchas: innovation, sustainability, the importance of local produce, etc. We have organised these symposia in conjunction with the Stenden University of Applied Sciences and the Friesian Young Famers.